skoolkid/skoolkit/sphinx/source/commands.rst

     -V, --version         Show SkoolKit version number and exit -z, --defb-zfill      Write bytes with leading zeroes in DEFB statements

+If the input filename does not end with '.sna', '.szx' or '.z80', it is assumed to be a binary file.

+By default, any :ref:`control file <controlFiles>` or :ref:`skool file template <skoolFileTemplates>` whose name (minus the '.ctl' or '.sft' suffix) matches the input filename (minus the '.bin', '.sna', '.szx' or '.z80' suffix, if any) will be used, if present.

 The ``-M`` option may be used (in conjunction with the ``-g`` option) to specify a code execution map to use when generating a control file.
 The supported file formats are: